joelouthan/Theologicus/src/genesis/genesis05.md

 Who is the only one?

->Matthew 11:28-30 (CSB)“Come to me, all of you who are weary and burdened, and I will give you rest.
+>Matthew 11:28-30“Come to me, all of you who are weary and burdened, and I will give you rest.
 Take up my yoke and learn from me, because I am lowly and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”

 ## Our Response